The Actions console is the central place for all configuration, settings, and publishing related parts of Actions on Google development.

 To add collaborators to a project, click on the more more_vert icon > Manage user access.

 From there you will be directed to the Cloud Project Management System where you can edit collaborators by clicking Add and specifying their role.

 If you want someone to have full permissions, add them as a project Editor.
-If you only want them to be able to see the project and test the app, add them as a project Viewer.
+If you only want them to be able to see the project and test the Action, add them as a project Viewer.

-Once you have finished building your assistant app draft, you will use the Actions Console to publish it.
-This process takes the current version of the draft and makes a "copy" to publish.
+The Actions console is where you will manage and publish new versions of your Action.
+The publishing process takes the current version of the draft and makes a "copy" to publish.

-- Navigate to the folder where your action package file resides
+- Navigate to the folder where your Action package file resides.

 Run the following command.